-I see the question “How do you find usability participants?” a lot on Quora and similar sites.
+I see the question “How do you find usability participants?” a lot on Quora and Slack.

 The simple truth is, there is no secret place to find participants.
 But, there are many places to find willing volunteers.